 - Gather all the ingredients.

-To Cook Spaghetti
+To Cook the Spaghetti

-To Prepare Ingredients
+To Prepare the Ingredients

-- When the garlic is sizzling and well-coated with oil, add the cabbage and coat with the oil for 2 minutes or so.
+- When the garlic is sizzling and well coated with oil, add the cabbage and coat with the oil for 2 minutes or so.

 - Add the canned tuna and toss it together with the cabbage.